maryammurtazamughal/ITSOLERA-Internship/README.md

 # ITSOLERA Internship Projects

 Welcome to the ITSOLERA Internship repository!
-This directory contains multiple projects developed during the internship.As the Team Lead in Computer Vision, I am excited to present these projects, which demonstrate the latest advancements and innovative solutions in our field.
+This directory contains multiple projects developed during the internship.
+As the Team Lead in Computer Vision, I am excited to present these projects, which demonstrate the latest advancements and innovative solutions in our field.
 Each project reflects our dedication to exploring and implementing cutting-edge technologies in computer vision and machine learning.